Want audience to get my story through visuals, not dialogue or subtitles: SS Rajamouli | Entertainment

 - United Arab Emirates

-Dialogues and subtitles are just mediums of communication, said director SS Rajamouli on Friday, adding he would rather want the audience to understand the story of his films through visuals.
+Dialogues and subtitles are just mediums of communication, said director SS Rajamouli, adding he would rather want the audience to understand the story of his films through visuals.

-The director, whose latest period action drama ''RRR'' is slated to be released on March 25, was speaking at a press conference at the India Pavilion as part of the EXPO2020 Dubai.
+The director, whose latest period action drama ''RRR'' is slated to be released on March 25, was speaking at a press conference on Friday at the India Pavilion as part of the EXPO2020 Dubai.

 He was accompanied by the lead stars of the film Ram Charan and N T Rama Rao Jr as they attended the Media and Entertainment Fortnight, which was launched today.